 5 Simple Steps to Perform a Skills Gap Analysis

-When your goal is as nebulous as “determine what talents, our organization needs to prosper,” conducting a skills gap study can help you determine concrete goals.
+When your goal is as nebulous as “determine what talents, our organization needs to prosper,” conducting a skills gap analysis can help you determine concrete goals.

 Let’s look again at the earlier example, to see how we can do this.
 By conducting a skill gap analysis, the company will identify the precise competencies required to build the new product.

-There are various stages at which a skills gap study can be conducted, including:
+There are various stages at which a skills gap analysis can be conducted, including:

 - Individual: Evaluating a person’s current abilities against the capabilities required to perform a particular job role